November 21, 2024

 • Editing: Use editing software to cut your film and create a cohesive narrative.

-• Sound Design: Add music, sound effects, and dialogue to enhance the viewing experience.
+• Sound Design: Add music and sound from a sound effects database, and dialogue to enhance the viewing experience.

 • Color Correction: Adjust the color and lighting to achieve the desired aesthetic.